-The gameplay of the Dragalia Lost is pretty basic.
+The gameplay of the Dragalia Lost is basic.
 You swipe the screen to move, and you tap to attack.
 There are special moves you can use every once and awhile.
-When you build up enough energy, you can also transform into a dragon for a brief period of time.
+When you build up enough energy, you can also transform into a dragon for a brief period.

 The main goal of most missions is to get to the end of a level and beat a boss.
 I have seen other objectives in the game.
 Like defeating so many enemies sometimes.

 The main goal outside of levels is to have the strongest units, dragons, and items.
 All of these things have levels and ways to raise the level cap.
 How you do this is different for each thing, and each one has different items required.

 At one point in the game’s story get a castle.
 This castle is where you build things for bonuses when you are not playing the game.
 The castle and the buildings you build also have levels and you use coins and items to level up them up.

 You can also raise the affection level of dragons.
 You do this by giving them gifts (that you buy of course) at the castle.
 Doing this lets you transform into that dragon for longer, and they give you items back.

 You get new units by summoning them.
 You can spend Wyrmite to summon them.
 This is the currency you get while playing the game.
 You can buy a premium currency which is called Diamantium and use it to summon units as well.